Aru-neema/President-s-Speech-words-extraction/README.md

 9. For wordcloud, i firstly installed and imported the wordcloud library and then constructed wordcloud after cleaning the text for stop words.

 ## Result
-Finding aout the top three words and wordcloud helped in understanding the general and individual theme of the speech of the president's.
+Finding out the top three words and wordcloud helped in understanding the general and individual theme of the speech of the president's.
 This helps us to know what message each president wanted to focus on, in their speeches.

 ## Data preparation